Abrupt transitions in the optimization of diffusion with distributed resetting: Abstract

 \section{Abstract}

 Brownian diffusion subject to stochastic resetting to a fixed position has been widely studied for applications to random search processes.
-In an unbounded domain, the mean first passage time at a target site can be minimized for a convenient choice of the resetting rate.
-Here we study this optimization problem in one dimension when resetting occurs to random positions, chosen from a distribution with compact support that does not include the target.
-Depending on the shape of this distribution, the optimal resetting rate either varies smoothly with the mean distance to the target, as in single-site resetting, or exhibits a discontinuity caused by the presence of a second local minimum in the mean first passage time.
+In an unbounded domain, the mean first-passage time at a target site can be minimized for a convenient choice of the resetting rate.
+Here we study this optimization problem in one dimension when resetting occurs to random positions, chosen from a probability density function with compact support that does not include the target.
+Depending on the shape of this distribution, the optimal resetting rate either varies smoothly with the mean distance to the target, as in single-site resetting, or exhibits a discontinuity caused by the presence of a second local minimum in the mean first-passage time.
 These two regimes are separated by a critical line containing a singular point that we characterize through a Ginzburg-Landau theory.
-To quantify how useful a given resetting position is for a search process, we calculate the distribution of the last resetting position before absorption.
-The discontinuous transition above separates two markedly different optimal strategies: one with a small resetting rate where the last path before absorption starts from a rather distant but likely position, while the other strategy has a large resetting rate, favoring last paths starting from not-so-likely points but which are closer to the target.
+To quantify how useful is a given resetting point for the search, we calculate the probability density function of the last resetting position before absorption.
+The discontinuous transition separates two markedly different optimal strategies: one with a small resetting rate where the last path before absorption starts from a rather distant but likely position, while the other strategy has a large resetting rate, favoring last paths starting from not-so-likely points but which are closer to the target.